-Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to force into bloom indoors.
+Bright and beautiful Clivia miniata is in the same family as Amaryllis, and is just as easy to grow indoors.

-These Clivia miniata hybrids produce big, clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
-Naturally a summer-bloomer, Kaffir Lily bulbs can be forced for early bloom indoors in late winter.
+These flowering hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
+Naturally a summer-bloomer, Clivia bulbs can be forced for early bloom indoors in late winter.

 This semi-succulent plant is easy to care for -- and you'll enjoy long-lasting blooms.
 Those tiny, brightly colored flowers are sure to add cheer and thoughts of springtime for several weeks.